youssef-omarrr/Project-Mozart/README.md

 	- **Generate music from scratch**.
 	- **Continue generation from an existing sequence**.
 	- **Extend a given MIDI file**.
-	- Future support planned for **continuing directly from WAV inputs**.

 - The current training dataset includes:
 	- **182 Mozart MIDI files**.